Why are Wedding Coordinators so Darn Expensive?!

 (I got this idea from two other articles - https://www.aislelesstraveled.com/why-are-wedding-planners-so-fcking-expensive/ and https://www.firstcoastweddings.com/blog-posts/why-do-wedding-coordinators-cost-so-much)

-$1,400 minus business expenses like my client portal software ($40 a month), random supplies (like scissors, zip ties, etc), my website ($16 a month), gas ($25-$50 a month, depending on where my weddings are located) and my car insurance ($100 a month).
-If I do one wedding at that amount, I'm down to about $1,200.
+$2,000 minus business expenses, like my client portal software ($40 a month), random supplies (like scissors, zip ties, etc), my website ($16 a month), gas ($25-$50 a month, depending on where my weddings are located) and my car insurance ($100 a month).
+Let's estimate that these total up to about $500 a month.
+That leaves me with $1,500.

 - Initial communication, contract, invoice, questionnaires, setting up an in-person meeting or video chat - 5 hours